-How to Prevent Roaches in your Georgia Home!
+How to Prevent Roaches in Your Georgia Home

-● Oriental Cockroach — The Oriental Cockroach ranges in color from black to cherry red, and you’ll most often see them at night.
+● Oriental Cockroach — The Oriental Cockroach ranges in color from black to cherry red, and you’ll see them most often at night.
 They usually thrive around the same places that the American Cockroach does, but chances are you won’t see them indoors.

 ● Asian Cockroach — The Asian Cockroach is a smaller roach that is tan in color.
 These roaches can fly, and they’re attracted to light and warmth.
 They stay outdoors most of the time, where they live under leaves or mulch or in tall grass.
 You usually won’t see them unless something has disturbed their habitat.